ipfabric/docs/docs/releases/previous_releases/ip_fabric_v3.md

 - Palo Alto - fixed missing routing tables on single vsys firewalls
 - Palo Alto - fixed parsing of command "show vpn gateway" with multiple DH groups
-- Palo Alto - fixed parsing of different output for command “show routing route”
+- Palo Alto - fixed parsing of different output for command "show routing route"
-- Palo Alto - fixed parsing of different output for command “show vpn flow“
+- Palo Alto - fixed parsing of different output for command "show vpn flow"
 - Palo Alto - fixed vendor bug where the sessions keep open even the connection is correctly closed.
 Using "exit" cmd for disconnection.
 - Vlan topology calculation - Virtual mac used in switch ID for Cisco